mtlaso/shopify-dashboard/README.md

-# AI-Enhanced E-commerce Analytics Platform
+# E-commerce Analytics Platform

 ## Overview
-Build a full-stack application that allows e-commerce merchants to gain AI-powered insights from their store data.
-The application will connect to Shopify via GraphQL, process and analyze the data using AI services, and present actionable insights through an interactive dashboard.
+Build a full-stack application that allows e-commerce merchants to gain insights from their store data.
+The application will connect to Shopify via GraphQL, process and and present data through an interactive dashboard.

 ## Time Expectations
 - Please document any shortcuts taken due to time constraints